Passengers

 Howick & Eastern Buses

-Our goal at Howick & Eastern is to deliver a secure and welcoming bus service that effectively caters to the requirements of all our customers.
-Service, to us, extends beyond mere efficiency and honesty.
-It embodies excellence, accompanied by unwavering commitment to the individuals who utilize our services.
+At Howick & Eastern, we are committed to delivering a secure and welcoming bus service that caters to all our customers' needs.
+Service extends beyond mere efficiency; it embodies excellence and a commitment to those who utilize our services.

 Become a Journey Maker